jlmurdoch/otel-gps/README.md

 This is an attempt at an OpenTelemetry-compatible GPS device that collects positional / kinetic metrics and sends them to an OpenTelemetry Protocol endpoint, with the potential to add more metrics (altitude, acceleration, etc).

-From a developer-perspective, this has built as a hobby / experiment to learn more about OpenTelemetry and its inner-workings and is not representative of production implementation, official guidance, etc.
+:information_source: From a developer-perspective, this is a hobby / experiment to learn more about OpenTelemetry and its inner-workings and is not representative of production implementation, official guidance, etc.

+## How it works

-In basic technical terms, the device performs as follows (in this case a RP2040):
+In basic technical terms, the device performs as follows:
  - On loop1():
    - Reads data from a GPS unit / other devices
    - Stores the data in core 1 memory
-   - Loads the data onto a RP2040 FIFO
+   - Loads the data onto a FIFO
    - Clears the data from memory when data is popped off the FIFO
  - On loop():
    - Sets up serial console, wireless
-   - Pops the data from the RP2040 FIFO
+   - Pops the data from the FIFO
    - Stores the data in core 0 memory
    - Writes metadata to an OpenTelemetry metrics protobuf
    - Appends the collected data into an OpenTelemetry metrics protobuf